Project

 I also see no reason why you shouldn't prefer to do index scans on a database like quassels as quassel only has very large or very small tables, so the slowdown in using an index on a small table would be negligible compared to the speedup I got in that one query (from 4.5 seconds to under 1 ms)

-#7 Updated by amiconn almost 14 years ago
+#7 Updated by amiconn over 14 years ago

 This problem is still reproducable with PostgreSQL 8.4.3, both on Debian x86 and x86_64.
 Lowering random_page_cost to 2.0 as suggested above does help (the default is 4.0).
 Just set this as a user variable for the database user 'quassel' (or whatever you called it):